CoFH/cofh.github.io/docs/flux-capacitor/index.md

 The current charging mode of a flux capacitor can be switched by pressing "Cycle Item Mode" (V by default) while holding it.

+### Wireless charging
+An [energetic infuser](/docs/energetic-infuser/) with [parabolic flux coupling](/docs/augment-parabolic-flux-coupling/) installed can wirelessly recharge flux capacitors of players within a radius of 32 blocks.

 ### Enchantments
 A flux capacitor can be enchanted with [Holding](/docs/holding/) to increase its capacity.